Paluse Grant Application Guidelines

 CRITERIA FOR EVALUATION

 The Paluse Faculty Research Grant program is administered by the Center for Catholic Faith and Culture.
-Applications will be evaluated by an ad hoc committee consisting of
+Applications will be evaluated by the following members of the Paluse ad hoc committee:

 - Rev. Ray French, VP for Mission and Identity, ex officio